qiskit-community/qiskit-experiments/docs/manuals/benchmarking/randomized_benchmarking.rst

 Interleaved RB experiment
 -------------------------

-Interleaved RB experiment is used to estimate the gate error of the interleaved gate (see Ref.
-[4]).
+The interleaved RB experiment is used to estimate the gate error of the interleaved gate (see [4]_).
 In addition to the usual RB parameters, we also need to provide:

 -  ``interleaved_element``: the element to interleave, given either as a group element or as an instruction/circuit